illuscio-dev/protoCereal-go/zdocs/source/mongo.rst

 - Contain only one public field.

-- The field must be called "Value"
+- This field must not be an embedded field.

 The codec will serialize a ``bsontype.Null`` value if the wrapper message is a nil pointer.